 CARE Team Members

-- Caitlin Capozzi, Associate Dean of Student Life/Deputy Title IX Coordinator
+- Caitlin Capozzi, Dean of Students/Deputy Title IX Coordinator

 - Erin Carcia, Deputy Chief of Police, Public Safety

 - Kristen Fischer, Assistant Director, Student Advising & Success

 - Jan Holton, Director of Counseling and Psychological Services

 - Dan Kwash, Student Success Advisor, Student Advising & Success

 - Patrick Hale, Director of Multicultural and Identity Programs